The Great Lakes ATTC now offers the NIATx Change Virtual Leader Academy (CLA)!

 Attendees learn how to select a change project, set a project aim, engage senior leaders and staff in the change process, and achieve measurable, sustainable improvements.

-Following the CLA face-to-face workshop, participants commit to carrying out a change project back at their agency focusing on one of the following areas: Medication-Assisted Treatment; Recovery Oriented Systems of Care; Access to and Retention In treatment; or a different focus area of their choosing.
+Following the CLA face-to-face workshop, participants commit to carrying out a change project back at their agency focusing on an area of their choosing.

 Peer networking and support from a NIATx coach